sylhare/kanji/README.md

 ## Introduction

 Japanese written system comes from the chinese one.
-So the japanese radical comes from the chinese Kangxi radical.
+So the japanese radicals or _bushu_ comes from the chinese Kangxi radical.
 With the years it has evolve a bit differently but they remain very similar.

 It gets a bit complicated because not all radicals are recognized by the ministry of education in japan.